 LEG focuses on the asset category affordable housing in Germany and is one of the largest German housing companies with around 145,000 units.
 By concentrating on one asset category and thus a homogeneous customer group, LEG can implement standardised processes, pool investments and use them target-oriented.
 In addition, LEG focusses exclusively on Germany, as expanding into markets abroad would result in lower efficiency due to different regulatory, accounting and in many cases language requirements.

 LEG believes there are still attractive growth opportunities, both organic and external.
 For 2021, LEG is aiming to increase rents by around 3.0 %.
 LEG also thinks there are attractive opportunities to acquire portfolios on the market and intends to purchase approximately 7,000 units in 2021 – both in NRW and outside its domestic market.
 Value-added customer services also offer a further source of potential growth, with a growing portfolio, increased coverage within the portfolio and new services.
-LEG is aiming to increase its FFO I to between EUR 410 million and EUR 420 million in 2021.
+LEG is aiming to increase its FFO I to between EUR 410 million and EUR 420 million in 2021 (specified towards upper end of the range with H1-2021).

 LEG operates on the basis of a strong balance sheet.
-This is reflected in a conservative financing structure with a very low LTV of 36.4 % and a long maturity for liabilities of 7.7 years with an average interest rate of 1.35 %.
-The portfolio is valued at an average of EUR 1,440 per square metre.
+This is reflected in a conservative financing structure with a very low LTV of 36.4 % as of H1-2021 (pro-forma: 39.0%) and a long maturity for liabilities of 7.7 years with an average interest rate of 1.24 %.
+The portfolio is valued at an average of EUR 1,641 per square metre (H1-2021).
 This strong financial position creates room for further growth while also providing a sufficient risk buffer in the volatile current environment.